 You are about to encounter one of the best days of your lives.
 This is a great moment to look back on, and an awesome opportunity to capture photos for your engagement announcement, party invitations, and guest book at the wedding.

-7) When coming up with an alibi to lure your future wife into her proposal location,
+7) Consider how she might be dressed when coming up with an alibi to lure your future wife into her proposal location

 If your future wife will be mortified if she’s in sweatpants for her proposal, make sure she thinks she’s going somewhere fancy.